 Ceramic Tile.
 Conway has a fantastic selection of ceramic, stone, porcelain and glass tile from our Canadian suppliers; Centura, and Cera-tec.
 Whether you are tiling your kitchen, bathroom, or are looking to floor your entire new-build project, Conway has the team that can make your vision a reality.

-Conway has a great selection of Hardwood floors to choose from - from suppliers like Preverco, Mannington, Goodfellow, Beaulieu, Kraus and Bruce.
+Conway has a great selection of Hardwood floors to choose from - from suppliers like Preverco, Beaulieu, Shaw, Kraus and Bruce.
 There are many options of traditional ¾” solid wood floors like the “old days” with modern finishes that are very resistant to normal wear.
 Engineered hardwood boards (with layers of hardwood) are much more stable to changes in temperature and moisture and can be used on concrete floors and 'below-grade'.

 Laminate floors can be a less expensive alternative to hardwood while providing a great look and feel.
-Conway supplies laminate from Kraus, Beaulieu, Mannington, and others!
+Conway supplies laminate from Kraus, Beaulieu and others!
 Good quality laminate floors are essentially a counter top (laminate) in click together panels for your floor.
 Moisture is a concern for laminates and a vapour barrier should be used below grade installations.
 Laminate flooring does require a thin pad to be layered under the installation, to reduce sound and help “float” the floor.
 Be careful of very cheap laminates that may only be a paper image on questionable core.

 The most recent and very well received category of flooring is Luxury Vinyl.
 LVP (plank) and LVT (tile) are available in strips with very realistic wood images, or in tiles with stone and ceramic images.
 Luxury Vinyl is very resistant to moisture and can be installed below grade.
 Some products can be installed without adhesive and removed and reinstalled.
-Conway has Luxury Vinyl options from most of our suppliers including: Mannington, Kraus (Cleo), Shaw, Congoleum, Karndeau, and Coronet.
+Conway has Luxury Vinyl options from most of our suppliers including: Kraus (Cleo), Shaw, Congoleum, Karndean, and Coronet.